Timeshare Donation Reviews

 Timeshare donation scams are popping up all throughout the country illegally promising tax credits up to $5,000 and more.
-Many of these timeshare donation companies promise tax benefits that are simply not true and are the cause of many unwanted financial headaches.
+Many of these donate timeshare companies promise tax benefits that are simply not true and are the cause of many unwanted financial headaches.
 In this article, we provide honest Timeshare Donation Reviews that help you see through the potential downfalls you may encounter when attempting to donate a timeshare.
 While we believe that you should donate for a cause you truly believe in, timeshare donation may not provide a safe financial benefit for either you or the charity.
 Redemption and Release, LLC provides an ethical and inexpensive way to redeem your timeshare without the risks of defrauding the IRS, either on purpose or on accident.
 We hope that our timeshare donation reviews provide you with enough insight to make an educated decision with your timeshare liquidation plans.
 If you are unable to safely donate your timeshare, remember, our services are 100% guaranteed and we hope you consider our firm for all your timeshare redemption needs.